Sunday, December 18, 2016

 The workers in the vineyard

-Many of Jesus' parables were similar to stories that were already familiar to his listeners, but with a twist.
+Many of Jesus' parables were similar to stories that his listeners, the Jews, were familiar with, but with a twist.

-For example, he gave an illustration called "The workers in the vineyard," you can find in your Bible at Matthew 20:1-14:
+For example, he gave an illustration called "The workers in the vineyard".
+You can find it in your Bible at Matthew 20:1-14:

 “For the kingdom of heaven is like a landowner who went out early in the morning to hire workers for his vineyard.
 He agreed to pay them a denarius for the day and sent them into his vineyard.